Loading...

 1. Evaluate your current compensation plan

-Before you get started, consider one crucial, often-neglected question: Does your company need merit pay?
-Perhaps your current compensation plan works just fine.
+Before you get started, consider one crucial, often-neglected question: Does your company need merit raises?
+Your current compensation plan and salary structure may work just fine.
 Maybe other factors are impacting engagement levels and turnover.
-So be sure to take a holistic approach and check how your compensation plan aligns with your organization.
+So, be sure to take a holistic approach and check how your compensation plan aligns with your organization.

 Start by collecting a pool of data on your employee engagement levels — for instance, you can use anonymous pulse surveys to get your employees’ honest opinions.
-You can also examine your company values and business model to decide whether tying compensation and performance is suitable for your organization.
+You can also examine your company values and business model to decide whether linking compensation and performance suits your organization.

 To standardize merit bonuses, find an objective, measurable way to assess each employee.
 Look at everything from performance reviews to goal achievement, but keep in mind that, in this case, how you assess is even more important than what you assess.
 This means that everyone must go through the same assessment process; whichever performance metrics you use, they must be consistent — or your people will become mistrustful.